Proofreaders: Yite, General Phone

 I think these were called maces.
 But the name beside, they’re surely able to break bones with ease.

 I don’t know, how the hero-system works with broken bones.
 Would it downgrade broken bones as just HP-damage or add a [Broken Limb] condition?
 If it’s the latter, I won’t be able to remove it.
-She doesn’t have a spell for this.
+I don’t have a spell for this.

 Most likely the Voice used some magic to make a certain area soundproof from the outside and since Ken relies too much on his skills, he fell into their trap.
-This would be his fault for not obeying me, so I have no reason to help him out.
+This would be his fault for not listening to me, so I have no reason to help him out.

 If he dies, this curse on me may be undone.